Briefing

 Ingestion -> Processing -> Storage -> Retrieval -> Synthesis -> ActionLayer 1: Ingestion

 Ingestion captures data from every source you care about.
-OpenHuman ships with 118+ third-party integrations that auto-fetch every 20 minutes, covering GitHub, GitLab, Linear, Notion, Slack, Discord, Gmail, Google Calendar, and more.
-The desktop mascot adds screen intelligence: what you are reading, what code you are writing, what documents you have open.
+OpenHuman ships with 118+ third-party integrations that auto-fetch every 20 minutes (opens in a new tab), covering GitHub, GitLab, Linear, Notion, Slack, Discord, Gmail, Google Calendar, and more.
+The desktop mascot adds screen intelligence (opens in a new tab): what you are reading, what code you are writing, what documents you have open.

 Ingestion has to be: